GrafeasGroup/tor/CONTRIBUTING.md

 $ git clone git@github.com:GrafeasGroup/tor.git tor
 $ cd ./tor

-# Setup sandbox
-$ virtualenv --no-site-packages --python=python3 venv
-$ source ./venv/bin/activate

-# Install the project in "editable" mode
-$ pip install --process-dependency-links -e .[dev]
+$ poetry install
+$ poetry run pytest
 ```

-In case there are any tests, they would be run by calling `python setup.py test`.

 ## Testing

-This project is expected to have automated test coverage, so be sure to check that tests
+This project has automated tests.
+Be sure to check that tests are passing _before_ you
-are passing _before_ you begin development.
-Our emphasis is on stability here, so if tests
+begin development.
+Our emphasis is on stability here, so if tests aren't passing, that's
-aren't passing, that's a bug.
+a bug.

-### Stability

-As noted before, make sure tests are passing before starting.
-If you have difficulty getting
-to that stable, initial state, reach out by opening an issue (see [Issues](#Issues) above).
+If you have difficulty getting to that stable, initial state, reach out by opening an
-This is considered a failure by the maintainers if instructions are less than absolutely
+issue (see [Issues](#Issues) above).
+This is considered a failure by the maintainers if
-clear.
+instructions are less than absolutely clear.
 Feedback is very helpful here!

 ### Writing tests

 Tests are written using `pytest` for a variety of reasons.
 Some of which are:

-- easy assertions that an exception will be thrown and the message it contains
-- skipping some tests for stated reasons
+- standard lib `unittest` tests are supported, should you choose to write those instead
+- Python keyword `assert` may be used, which pytest supplements with context supporting _why_ the assertion failed
-- marking some tests as expected to fail
+- test control mechanisms such as skipping with stated reason or marking tests as expected to fail
-- colorized output compared to `unittest`
+- colorized output

-We should be able to invoke the full test suite by calling either `python setup.py test` or
-`pytest` from the terminal.
+- code coverage reports (via `pytest-cov`) indicating which lines of app code were never executed in tests

-The test suite should run quickly at the moment, but that won't always be the case.
-Running
+The full test suite may be executed using `poetry run pytest`.
+Individual tests may be
-individual tests with `pytest path/to/test/file.py` is also acceptable while actively
-developing.

-> **NOTE:** a pull request should always have a fully passing test suite.
+specified by method name (`poetry run pytest -k test_method_name`) or by filename
+(`poetry run pytest ./path/to/test_file.py`).

 ## Pull Requests

 If you're unfamiliar with the process, see [Github's helpful documentation](https://help.github.com/articles/about-pull-requests/)
-on creating pull requests.
+on creating pull requests (PR).

 We try to keep parity of at least one issue in each pull request.
 This is so we can discuss the
 big-picture plans in the issue, preferrably before actual development begins.
 This helps keep